Learning to Swim: Reinforcement Learning for 6-DOF Control of Thruster-driven Autonomous Underwater Vehicles: Abstract

 \section{Abstract}

-Controlling AUVs can be challenging because of the effect of complex non-linear hydrodynamic forces acting on the robot, which, unlike ground robots, are significant in water and cannot be ignored.
-The problem is especially challenging for small AUVs for which the dynamics can change significantly with payload changes and deployments under different water conditions.
+Controlling AUVs can be challenging because of the effect of complex non-linear hydrodynamic forces acting on the robot, which are significant in water and cannot be ignored.
+The problem is exacerbated for small AUVs for which the dynamics can change significantly with payload changes and deployments under different hydrodynamic conditions.
 The common approach to AUV control is a combination of passive stabilization with added buoyancy on top and weights on the bottom, and a PID controller tuned for simple and smooth motion primitives.
 However, the approach comes at the cost of sluggish controls and often the need to re-tune controllers with configuration changes.
-We propose a fast (trainable in minutes), reinforcement learning based approach for full 6 degree of freedom (DOF) control of an AUV, enabled by a new, highly parallelized simulator for underwater vehicle dynamics.
-We demonstrate that the proposed simulator models approximate hydrodynamic forces with enough accuracy that a zero-shot transfer of the learned policy to a real robot produces performance comparable to a hand-tuned PID controller.
+In this paper, we propose a fast (trainable in minutes), reinforcement learning-based approach for full 6 degree of freedom (DOF) control of a thruster-driven AUVs, taking 6-DOF command-conditioned inputs direct to thruster outputs.
+We present a new, highly parallelized simulator for underwater vehicle dynamics.
+We demonstrate this approach through zero-shot sim-to-real (with no tuning) transfer onto a real AUV that produces comparable results to hand-tuned PID controllers.
 Furthermore, we show that domain randomization on the simulator produces policies that are robust to small variations in vehicle's physical parameters.